OISTE/repository/OWGTMCPS.md

 ### 3.1.4  Rules for interpreting various name forms

-The rules used in the OGTM to interpret the distinguished names of certificates issued under its Trust Model are defined by the ISO/IEC 9595 (X.500) Distinguished Name (DN) standard.
+The rules used in the OWGTM to interpret the distinguished names of certificates issued under its Trust Model are defined by the ISO/IEC 9595 (X.500) Distinguished Name (DN) standard.

 ### 3.1.5  Uniqueness of names

-OGTM requires uniqueness of names in the certificates issued by the Roots, except in the case of reissuances or renewals for the same entity.
+OWGTM requires uniqueness of names in the certificates issued by the Roots, except in the case of reissuances or renewals for the same entity.

 For subscriber certificates, uniqueness of certificates is generally not enforced.

 ### 3.1.6  Recognition, authentication, and role of trademarks

-The inclusion of a name in a certificate does not imply any right over that name, neither for the OGTM nor the applicant, nor the subscriber.
-The OGTM reserves the right to refuse a certificate request, or revoke an existing one, if a conflict is detected over ownership or copyright of a name.
+The inclusion of a name in a certificate does not imply any right over that name, neither for the OWGTM nor the applicant, nor the subscriber.
+The OWGTM reserves the right to refuse a certificate request, or revoke an existing one, if a conflict is detected over ownership or copyright of a name.

-OGTM – Root CA Certification Practices Statement (CPS) In any event, the OGTM will not attempt to intermediate nor resolve conflicts regarding ownership of names or trademarks.
+OWGTM – Root CA Certification Practices Statement (CPS) In any event, the OWGTM will not attempt to intermediate nor resolve conflicts regarding ownership of names or trademarks.

 ## 3.2  Initial identity validation

-OGTM performs “face to face” identity validation for the certificates issued by the Roots.
+OWGTM performs “face to face” identity validation for the certificates issued by the Roots.
 Stipulations related to subscriber certificates are defined in the followinfg sections.

-In general, any Issuing CA operating in the OGTM and issuing SSL/TLS or S/MIME certificates, must ensure compliance with the baseline requirements and extended validation guidelines mandated by the CA/Browser Forum.
+In general, any Issuing CA operating in the OWGTM and issuing TLS/TLS or S/MIME certificates, must ensure compliance with the baseline requirements and extended validation guidelines mandated by the CA/Browser Forum.

 Sources used for S/MIME and EV validation can be found at https://wisekey.com/repository

 ### 3.2.1  Method to prove possession of private key

 If the key pair is generated by the End Entity (applicant or future subscriber), then a demonstration of the possession of the private key associated to the public key is requested.
-Accepted means are the generation of a Certificate Signing Request (CSR) linked to the private key, or any other method accepted by CIDPKI.
+Accepted means are the generation of a Certificate Signing Request (CSR) linked to the private key, or any other method accepted by OWGTM.

-If (when allowed by the applicable regulations) the key pair is generated by the CA or the RA, CIDPKI defines and enforces approved procedures to transfer securely the private key to the subscriber (i.e. sending PFX files and passwords by different channels, and deleting any signature private key once the transfer is effective).
+If (when allowed by the applicable regulations) the key pair is generated by the CA or the RA, OWGTM defines and enforces approved procedures to transfer securely the private key to the subscriber (i.e. sending PFX files and passwords by different channels, and deleting any signature private key once the transfer is effective).

 ### 3.2.2  Authentication of organization identity

-Before issuing a certificate for a subordinate Certification Authority OGTM requires the fulfillment of a legally binding agreement between the organization and the OISTE Foundation, which includes the appropriate validation of the organization identity and signatories of the agreement.
+Before issuing a certificate for a subordinate Certification Authority OWGTM requires the fulfillment of a legally binding agreement between the organization and the OISTE Foundation, which includes the appropriate validation of the organization identity and signatories of the agreement.

 #### 3.2.2.1 For Personal Certificates